 As the need for anonymity increases online, people are looking for solutions other than Bitcoin (which is far from anonymous).
 Zcash (ZEC) is one such solution, globally known as privacy coins.
 In the following post I’ll explain what Zcash is in a nutshell and how you can buy it online.

 Here’s how to buy Zcash in 4 simple steps:

-If you want a more detailed review about Zcash and the different buying options online keep on reading.
-Here’s what I’ll cover:
+That’s how to buy Zcash in a nutshell.
+If you want a more detailed review about Zcash and the different buying options online keep on reading, here’s what I’ll cover: